 Carpets trap the dirt, pet dander and debris that make up the majority of the dust in your home – and they release more and more dust with every step you take.
 Say goodbye to your carpets once and for all.
 You’ll breathe better and your home will look refreshed with slick tile or hardwood instead.

 When was the last time you did either of those? ..We thought so.
 If you absolutely MUST keep a rug lying around, make sure you take it outdoors and beat it down regularly.
 This will release the dust particles into the air outside, keeping them out of your home.
 As far as pillows, slam them together outdoors like you would a chalkboard eraser.
 If possible, unzip their covers and toss them in the wash as well.

 Your home lives and breathes through its HVAC system, and it’s air filters in particular.
 When filters are dirty and clogged, they’re no longer able to perform their duty – ergo, dust and dirt are filtered back into the air.
 For that reason, changing your filters every 1-3 months is crucial.

 Want more home heating and cooling tips?
-Follow Tyler Heating & Air Conditioning on Facebook, Twitter and Google+, and if you’re in need of HVAC services in the Fairfield County area, dial 203-378-4700.
+Follow Tyler Heating, Air Conditioning, Refrigeration LLC on Facebook, Twitter and Google+, and if you’re in need of HVAC services in the Fairfield County area, dial 203-378-4700.